-The mission of the Coastal Watershed Council is to preserve and protect coastal watersheds through community stewardship, education and monitoring.
+The Coastal Watershed Council was formed to address the declining health of watersheds connected to the Monterey Bay National Marine Sanctuary, with a mission to preserve and protect coastal watersheds through community stewardship, education and monitoring.

 Since 1995, CWC has educated thousands of volunteers and thousands of students to monitor water quality, enhance habitat and protect the natural resources along our Central Coast.

 Santa Cruz formed because of the San Lorenzo River.
 The river remains our primary drinking water source and is designated as a critical habitat for threatened and endangered species of fish.